LagoLunatic/wwrando/README.txt

 LordNed (file format documentation)
 CryZe (event flag documentation)

+### Running the randomizer on Mac

+There are currently no official Mac builds of the randomizer, but you should be able to run the Windows builds on Mac with Wine.

+You can install Wine and run the randomizer by running these commands: brew cask install xquartz brew install wine sudo wine "Wind Waker Randomizer.exe"

 ### Running the randomizer from source

 If you want to run the latest development/beta version of the randomizer from source, follow these instructions: